Systems Portfolio 2011

 Category 3 : Understanding Students' and Other Stakeholders' Needs

-Category Three examines how the organization works actively to understand student and other stakeholder needs.
-It examines processes and systems related to: Student and stakeholder identification, student and stakeholder requirements, analysis of student and stakeholder needs, relationship building with students and stakeholders, complaint collection, analysis, and resolution, determining satisfaction of students and stakeholders.
+- Examines processes and systems related to: Student and stakeholder identification, student and stakeholder requirements, analysis of student and stakeholder needs, relationship building with students and stakeholders, complaint collection, analysis and resolution, determining satisfaction of students and stakeholders.

 Category 4 : Valuing People

-Category Four explores commitment to the development of faculty, staff, and administrators, since the efforts of all are required for success.
-It examines processes and systems related to: work and job environment, workforce needs, training initiatives, job competencies and characteristics, recruitment, hiring, and retention practices, work processes and activities, training and development, personnel evaluation, recognition, reward, compensation, and benefits, motivation factors, satisfaction, health and safety, and well-being.
+- Examines processes and systems related to: work and job environment, workforce needs, training initiatives, job competencies and characteristics, recruitment, hiring and retention practices, work processes and activities, training and development, personnel evaluation, recognition, reward, compensation, benefits, motivation factors, satisfaction, health, safety and well-being.

 Category 5 : Leading and Communicating